Hardware Connection Guide

 Go to “Setup Anesth.
 Machine” - “Device Driver” - “Setup Waves”.
 You can add any wave you want with the Add button.
 Select “CO2”, “AWP”.

-(If the wrong wave is generated, delete all of waves and reset them by pressing the Add button.)
+(If the wrong wave is generated, delete all of the waves and reset them by pressing the Add button.)

 Go to “Select to change operating mode” - “Monitoring”.